intellivoid/AsyncAPY/docs/protocol.rst

 .. note::
-   AsyncAPY is not meant for users staying connected a long time, as it's an API server framework, the recommended timeout is 60 seconds (default)
+   AsyncAPY is not meant for users staying connected a long time, as it's an API server framework.
+The recommended timeout is 60 seconds (default)

 .. warning::
    Please also know that the byte order is important and **must be consistent** between the client and the server!
 The number 24 encoded in big endian is decoded as 6144 if decoded with little endian, the same thing happens with little endian byte sequences being decoded as big endian ones, so be careful!